vivianokechukwu/vivianokechukwu/README.md

 Completion of personalized GRC Training/Mentorship - Bugfreak Academy

 <h2> Ethical Standards & Confidentiality</h2>

+To uphold the highest ethical standards and protect the confidentiality of client information, company names, sensitive data, and identifying details have been omitted.
+All content reflects my  professional contributions, methodologies, and outcomes in full compliance with non-disclosure agreements and professional integrity obligations.

 Note: This portfolio highlights selected aspects of my professional experience and competencies as a GRC (Governance, Risk, and Compliance) expert.
 While it showcases key frameworks, regulations, and compliance initiatives I’ve worked with, it does not represent the full scope of my capabilities.
 My expertise extends beyond what is presented here.